lesiah/Android-Vulnerabilities-Overview/README.md

-# Android-Vulnerabilities-Overview

-Android vulnerabilities overview (AVO) is a small list of security vulnerabilities in Android
+Android vulnerabilities overview (AVO) is a small list of security vulnerabilities in Android.

 Contact